 (often encompasses the open carry permit)

-Offical Concealed Carry page for Tennessee.
+Official Concealed Carry page for Tennessee.